polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 The first message above becomes a message, and the chatbot will _not_ wait for the user to answer before it shows question number 2.
 This is due to the _"type"_ parts at the end being _"message"_.
 The second question will have its answer transferred to OpenAI, allowing your chatbot to know the name of your users, and use this in its conversations.
 This is due to the _"context"_ having a value of _"1"_.

-If you ommit the context, or set its value to _"0"_, this data will never be sent to OpenAI, allowing you to gather the email address of your users, without compromising your user's privacy in any ways.
+If you omit the context, or set its value to _"0"_, this data will never be sent to OpenAI, allowing you to gather the email address of your users, without compromising your user's privacy in any way.

 Only when the user has finished the above questionnaire, he or she will gain access to the chatbot, allowing them to use machine learning to answer their questions.
 To create a new questionnaire, click the _"Questionnaire"_ tab, for then to click the _"Add"_ button.
 Give your questionnaire a name, choose a type, and optionally provide it with an action.

 ![Screenshot of how to create a new questionnaire](/assets/images/new-questionnaire.jpeg)

 When you're done with the above, you can provide your questionnaire with questions. _"single-shot"_ implies each individual user will only be asked these questions _once_. _"sendgrid-subscribe"_ implies an action the chatbot will invoke once the user has finished the questionnaire.
-You can create your own Hyperlambda slots that will be invoked after a questionnaire is done as follow.
+You can create your own Hyperlambda slots that will be invoked after a questionnaire is done as follows.

 ```
 slots.create:magic.questionnaires.action.MY-ACTION